 (2) Net Debt is Gross Direct Debt less self-supporting limited and unlimited tax supported debt.

 Debt Ratios

-The following table presents information regarding the County's Direct Debt, including the effect of this refunding and the Obligations, and the estimated portion of the debt of overlapping taxing districts allocated to the County's property owners.
+The following table presents information regarding the County's Direct Debt, including the effect of the Obligations, and the estimated portion of the debt of overlapping taxing districts allocated to the County's property owners.

 Debt Ratios